-- Neighborhood Transformation at Blumberg/Sharswood PHA will continue to implement the Blumberg/Sharswood Choice Neighborhoods Transformation Plan in FY 2021.
-In November 2019, PHA plans to submit a proposal to HUD for \$30 million in Choice Neighborhoods Implementation grant funding to support this initiative.
+- Neighborhood Transformation at Blumberg/Sharswood PHA will continue to implement the Blumberg/Sharswood Choice Neighborhoods Transformation Plan in FY 2022, spurred on by a \$30 million Choice Neighborhoods Implementation grant awarded to PHA in FY 2021.
 The overall Plan involves construction or rehabilitation of 1200 affordable and market-rate units, including 420 homeownership units and replacement housing for the distressed Blumberg Apartments public housing development; revitalization of commercial corridors including construction of a new neighborhood supermarket; a newly constructed PHA headquarters building; creation of new recreational facilities and green space; and, the establishment of a multipurpose neighborhood health and service center and high performing high school.
-Major activities that are already complete or substantially underway include: 1) All Blumberg residents were relocated, and the site (except for the Senior Tower) was demolished in 2016; 2) PHA completed acquisition of approximately 1300 vacant and/or blighted parcels in the neighborhood to pave the way for planned development; 3) PHA completed construction and reoccupied the first phase of 57 replacement housing units at on- and off-site locations; 4) Financing was secured and construction started on a second phase of 83 replacement rental units; 5) The Blumberg streetscape and infrastructure was redesigned and construction was completed; 6) The Blumberg Senior Tower was substantially rehabilitated and reoccupied; 7) A new and innovative neighborhood high school operated by Big Picture Schools was opened in the once shuttered Vaux School; 8) Temple College of Public Health opened a new nurse-managed health clinic in the Vaux, now reborn as the Vaux Community Building; 9) PHA opened a new Workforce Development Center at the Vaux, which has also been designated by HUD as an EnVision Center; and, 10) Construction of PHA's new Ridge Avenue headquarters was completed and PHA operations started in the new building in January 2019.
-In FY 2021, PHA projects that construction will be completed on the 83-unit, on-site rental phase.
-In addition, financing has been obtained and construction is scheduled to start on an additional 60-unit replacement housing phase undertaken by PHA's development partner (Hunt, Pennrose).
-Construction is also projected to be underway at two partner developments (Harlan Street and Reynolds School).
-PHA will also continue to support after school and supportive service programming for low-income youth attending the new Big Picture Philadelphia High School in the Vaux Community Building. - Norris Homes/North Central Philadelphia Neighborhood Transformation PHA will continue to partner with the City of Philadelphia, public housing residents and other partners in FY 2021 to implement a Choice Neighborhood Transformation Plan in the North Central Philadelphia neighborhood that will result in extensive community improvements and construction of 267 rental and 30 homeownership units, of which 147 will be replacement housing.
-The first rental phase of 89 units was completed in FY 2020, and the units are currently being occupied.
-The groundbreaking for a second rental phase of 50 units took place in September 2018, with construction and occupancy scheduled for completion in FY 2020.
-A third rental phase of 133 mixed income rental units is also projected to close in FY 2020, and to be under construction in FY 2021.
+Construction and occupancy of 3 phases is complete.
+Construction and occupancy of the new PHA Headquarters Building is complete.
+Rehab of the Vaux Community Building is complete, and is now the site of PHA's new Workforce Center, a Section 3 Resource Center, a neighborhood high school operated by Big Picture Schools, a new nurse-managed health clinic operated by Temple University School of Public Health and other community services.
+Substantial housing construction activity is planned in FY 2022 by PHA and its development partner (Hunt-Pennrose) including the projected completion of 59 rental units and construction starts on 300 additional rental units; the start of construction of 50-60 homeownership units at on and off-site locations; and, completion of construction at the mixed housing and commercial use development undertaken by Mosaic Development.
+Construction and occupancy are also projected to be completed at two other partner developments (Harlan Street and Reynolds School).
+Finally, PHA will also continue to support after school and supportive service programming for low-income youth attending the new Big Picture Philadelphia High School in the Vaux Community Building. - Norris Homes/North Central Philadelphia Neighborhood Transformation PHA will continue to partner with the City of Philadelphia, public housing residents and other partners in FY 2022 to implement a Choice Neighborhood Transformation Plan in the North Central Philadelphia neighborhood that will result in extensive community improvements and construction of 267 rental and 30 homeownership units, of which 147 will be replacement housing.
+The first two rental phases consisting of a total of 139 units are complete and occupied.
+Construction of a community center was also completed as part of the second phase.
+Construction of the third rental phase consisting of 133 mixed income rental units is projected to be completed in FY 2022.
+The last phase (homeownership) is projected to commence construction in FY 2022.